 After recovering and drying an object that has been damaged by water, fire or mould, additional steps are often needed before the object can be used safely.

-After drying the object, we assess the damage based on the following criteria: material, object type, value, purpose, conservation status and condition prior to being damaged as well as current condition.
-Weighing these criteria is instrumental in selecting a treatment method for your object.
-We ask you how you would like to use your object in future, and what condition it should be in to do so.
+After drying an object, we assess the damage according to the following criteria: material, object type, value, purpose, conservation status and condition prior to being damaged as well as current condition.
+Weighing these criteria is instrumental in selecting a treatment method for each individual object.
+We ask how the object will be used in future, and what condition it should be in to do so.
 We adapt our treatments so that – under due consideration of all factors and ethical principles – we can offer a method at an optimal cost-benefit ratio.
-Our computer-aided object tracking system guarantees a complete documentation of the object’s history during the entire remediation process – without changing the indexing system in your archives or library.
+Our computer-aided object tracking system guarantees a complete documentation of the object’s history during the entire remediation process – without changing the indexing system in the client's archives or library.